The Okta Active Directory (AD) agent Deployment Guide

 This includes the following topics:

-- REQUIREMENTS — OS, hardware, and account requirements
+- Welcome to Okta Product Documentation. — OS, hardware, and account requirements

-- STEP 1: Install the Active Directory agent on the host server — How to install the AD agent.
+- Welcome to Okta Product Documentation. — How to install the AD agent.

-- STEP 2: Configure import and account settings — Basic configuration settings for how users get imported into Okta.
+- Welcome to Okta Product Documentation. — Basic configuration settings for how users get imported into Okta.

 - Optional Provisioning settings, including: